Why Choose an Artificial Hockey Pitch?

 Maintaining your artificial surface is important.
 Even though it doesn’t require the same time and resources as maintaining your natural grass, it’s still important to keep it running well.
 Firstly, always perform a routine check is a great place to start.
 Walk around your pitch and see if you can spot any sort of problems with the surface.
 Maybe some of it is starting to tear up or maybe the sand infill has been lost over time.

-If you spot any damage, act instantly!
+If you spot any damage to the hockey pitch, act quickly.
 Acting straight away can save you a lot of money and time as leaving the problem may let it develop into something worse and possibly lead to further issues occurring in the future.
 Contacting us at Soft Surfaces will allow us to help analyse what the problem is and recommend the right course of action to take.

-If you spot no damage, then perform a little bit of cleaning up.
+If you spot no damage, make sure to keep the hockey pitch clean.
 Brush across the surface with a soft brush to remove any dirt from the surface and to keep it clean to avoid any dirt entering the surface.
 Dirt and contaminants can end up blocking the porous surface and cause draining problems whilst making it quite dangerous to play on.

 As mentioned previously, a lot of schools like using the Multisport synthetic grass due to how it’s a cheaper alternative than buying several different pitches for sports.
 Customisation is available on both surfaces as well to really allow school and clubs to reflect themselves and create a more unique playing environment.

 Different colours and patterns can be chosen as well as different coloured lining to make sure that you have full control over how the pitch looks in the end.
 Many people like this feature of synthetic turfs and usually leads to a lot of people enquiring about them as again, you can make your turf a lot more personal with these factors.